scoututorinc/scoututor/README.md

 You need the following software in order to run the project on your local
 machine:

-* Node.js 12.0
+- Node.js 12.0
-* Blitz.js
+- Blitz.js

 You can install **Node.js** by visiting their [website](https://nodejs.org/en/download/).
 Once you have it installed you can install **Blitz.js** by running `npm install -g blitz --legacy-peer-deps`.

 ## 🔨 Development

+### Development environment setup

+First of all you should install the necessary dependencies by running:

+`npm install`

+Then you must create the container that contains the database, perform the migrations and populate the database with necessary information by running:

+`bin/start-app`

+### Development commands

 Once you start the development server you can head to http://localhost:3000 to see the result.